deng-ai-lab/soScope/README.md

 - Scipy = 1.10.1
 - scikit-learn = 1.2.0

-All required python packages can be installed through `pip/conda` command.
+All required Python packages can be installed through `pip/conda` command.

-To install soScope package, use
+To install the soScope package, use

 ```terminal
 git clone https://github.com/deng-ai-lab/soScope